Faster Algorithms for Semi-Matching Problems: Weighted semi-matching

 Our main result is that, by exploiting the structure of the problem, one can design $H_v$ that supports {\sc Relax}, {\sc AccessMin} and {\sc DeleteMin} in $O(\log n)$, $O(1)$ and $O(\log n)$ respectively.
 Before showing such result, we note that speeding up Dijkstra's algorithm and hence EKT algorithm is quite straightforward once we have $H_v$: We simply build a binary heap $H$ whose nodes correspond to vertices in an original graph $G$.
 For each vertex $u\in U$, $H$ keeps track of its tentative distance.
 For each vertex $v\in V$, $H$ keeps track of its {\em minimum tentative distance} returned from $H_v$.

-\paragraph{Main idea:} Before going into details, we sketch the main idea here.
+\paragraph{Main idea in designing $H_v$} Before going into details, we sketch the main idea here.
 The data structure $H_v$ that allows fast ``group relaxation'' operation can be built because of the following nice structure of the reduction: For each edge $uv$ of weight $w_{uv}$ in $G$, the weights $w_{uv^1}, w_{uv^2}, \ldots$ of the corresponding edges in $\hat G$ increase linearly (i.e., $w_{uv}, 2w_{uv}, 3w_{uv}, \ldots$).
 This enables us to know the order of vertices, among $v^1, v^2, \ldots$, that will be added to the shortest path tree.
 For example, in Figure~\ref{subfig:residual-graph}, when $M=\emptyset$, we know that, among $v^1$ and $v^2$, $v^1$ will be added to the shortest path tree first as it always has a smaller tentative distance.

-However, since the length of edges in $D_M$ does not solely depend on the weights of the edges in $\hat G$ (in particular, it also depends on a potentials on both end vertices), it is possible (after some iterations of the EKT algorithm) that $v^1$ is added to the shortest path tree after $v^2$.
+However, since the length of edges in $D_M$ does not solely depend on the weights of the edges in $\hat G$ (in particular, it also depends on potentials on both end-vertices), it is possible (after some iterations of the EKT algorithm) that $v^1$ is added to the shortest path tree after $v^2$.

 Fortunately, due to the way the potential is defined by the EKT algorithm, a similar nice property still holds: Among $v^1, v^2, \ldots$ in $D_M$ corresponding to $v$ in $G$, if a vertex $v^k$, for some $k$, is added to the shortest path tree first, then the vertices on each side of $v^k$ have a nice order: Among $v^1, v^2, \ldots, v^{k-1}$, the order of vertices added to the shortest path tree is $v^{k-1}, v^{k-2}, \ldots, v^2, v^1$.
 Further, among $v^{k+1}, v^{k+2}, \ldots$, the order of vertices added to the shortest path tree is $v^{k+1}, v^{k+2}, \ldots$.